| One of the most frequent questions I get is about how one can visit

 tarriff.
 These special cases are considered on an individual

-- And finally, you are illegally in the country
+basis.
+And finally, you are illegally in the country

 VISITING BHUTAN AS A TOURIST